“To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.”

-It can be challenging to stay true to ourselves while also wanting to fit in and conform to family and societal expectations.
-Children and teens strive to find a sense of belonging and loved by their peers and family.
+It can be challenging to stay true to ourselves while also wanting to conform to familial and societal expectations.
+Children and teens strive to find a sense of belonging and love from their peers and family.
 Often, this may mean hiding certain parts of themselves to be accepted, such as their gender identity.

 As an adult, you may have worn different masks in an attempt to fit in.
-Perhaps you are starting to question who you indeed are without the various covers.
-Or maybe you have reached a point where you are tired of wearing a mask but are afraid what would happen if you took it off?
+Perhaps you are starting to question who you are without the various masks.
+Or maybe you have reached a point where you are tired of wearing a mask but are fearful of taking it off.

 This is where I come in.
-Through a combination of education, training, and personal life experiences, I serve as a compassionate, empathic, and collaborative guide for you and your family.
-We begin to unravel the messages we have received from society, culture, and our families about who we should be, how we should act, and what we can or cannot do.
+Together we begin to unravel the messages we have received from society, culture, and our families about who we should be, how we should act, and what we can or cannot do.